backdrop-contrib/style_settings/README.txt

   if (module_exists('style_settings')) { ... }

-#### Add ColorPicker fields ####
+#### Add a form fields ####

+Developers can use any form API element on their settings page to capture a theme setting or variable.
+The Style Settings module offers also a few custom form API element to make building CSS settings easier.
+Cool UI widgets and built-in validation of user input.
+For example a color picker or a slider.

+For project maintainers adding a Style Setting field to their configuration is as easy adding a few lines of code.
+Examples how to provide different types of Style Settings can be found in the 'code snippets' section below.

+##### Number #####

+'#type' => 'style_settings_number',
+- Takes care of the validation just by providing a min/max and step value.
+- Adds a unit if valid.
+Input: '2', field_suffix: 'px' => stored variable: '2px'
+- Aligns field input to the right to stay close to the unit (field_suffix).

+##### ColorPicker #####

 A lot of CSS attributes contain a color value.
-Although a simple text field could hold a color hex value, having also a colorpicker is more convenient and the choosen color would be visible.
-However the Drupal form API does currently not offer a 'colorpicker' form element type.
+Although a simple text field could hold a color hex value, having a colorpicker is more convenient.

-The Style (CSS) Settings module provides a new form API element 'style_settings_colorpicker' that:
+'#type' =>  'style_settings_colorpicker',
-- uses Drupal core's Farbtastic ColorPicker plugin
+- Uses Drupal core's Farbtastic ColorPicker plugin.
-- makes the current choosen color visible in the settings field itself
+- Makes the current choosen color visible in the settings field itself.
-- takes care of the validation as being a valid color
+- Only accepts a valid color, a hex value but also a color name.
-- does not depend on any contrib or the Color module
+- Does not depend on any contrib or the Color module.
-- does not need an additional jQuery library
+- Does not need an additional jQuery library.
-- stores the variable value as a hex or color name that is valid in CSS files.
+- Stores the variable as a hex value or color name that is valid in CSS files.

-For project maintainers adding a color setting to their configuration is as easy adding a few lines of code.
-An example can be found in the 'code snippets' section below.

-#### Add slider fields (HTML5 range input) ####
+##### Slider (HTML5 range input) #####

-Note: Does not work on <= IE9.

-The Style (CSS) Settings module provides a new form API element 'style_settings_slider' that:
+'#type' => 'style_settings_slider',
-- exposer a slider widget (a range) in HTML5 capable browsers
+- Exposes a slider widget (a range) in HTML5 capable browsers (all but <= IE9).
-- shows the numeric value that corresponds with the handle position even while sliding it
+- Shows the numeric value that corresponds with the handle position.
-- takes care of the right range and validation just by providing a min/max and step value
+- Validation just by providing a min/max and step value.
-- is preset to be used for opacity (min:0, max:1, step:0.01) but this can be overriden.
+- Preset to be used for opacity (min:0, max:1, step:0.01) but can be overriden.

-For project maintainers adding a slider to their configuration is as easy adding a few lines of code.
-An example how to provide a slider can be found in the 'code snippets' section below.
+#### More info ####

 For more information on custom theme settings, read: https://www.drupal.org/node/177868